Who’s ready to ride Epcot’s first roller coaster ever?

 Since Cosmic Rewind is so new, there’s a lot you might not know and want to learn about the ride.

-Here we answer frequently asked questions about the new ride, including it’s opening date, where it is, what it is, if it has a virtual queue, and more important details.
+Here we answer frequently asked questions about the new ride, including when it opened, where it is, what it is, if it has a virtual queue, and more important details.

 Is Guardians of the Galaxy: Cosmic Rewind open?

-No, Guardians of the Galaxy: Cosmic Rewind is not open.
-But!
-Cosmic Rewind officially opens on May 27, 2022 over Memorial Day weekend.
+Yes, Guardians of the Galaxy: Cosmic Rewind is open.
+Cosmic Rewind officially opened on May 27, 2022 over Memorial Day weekend.

 What is Guardians of the Galaxy: Cosmic Rewind replacing?